hacefresko/Bagley/README.md

 ## Available modules
 *   Crawler: Crawler capable of rendering JavaScript and following redirects and dynamic requests to APIs, other domains... as long as they are inside the scope.

-*   Discoverer: Fuzzes subdomains and paths inside the scope.
+*   Discoverer: Search for subdomains with [subfinder](https://github.com/projectdiscovery/subfinder) and fuzzes subdomains and content inside the scope with [gobuster](https://github.com/OJ/gobuster).
 Sends discovered elements to the crawler.
-Wrapper for [gobuster](https://github.com/OJ/gobuster)

 *   Injector: Tests SQLi and XSS on GET and POST parameters.
 Wrapper for [sqlmap](https://github.com/sqlmapproject/sqlmap) and [XSStrike](https://github.com/s0md3v/XSStrike)